ankanghosh/text-generation-with-a-recurrent-neural-network/README.md

 2. Andrej Karpathy's blog about the effectiveness of RNNs.
 Link [here](https://karpathy.github.io/2015/05/21/rnn-effectiveness/).

 # Additional Notes
-1. The dataset is available for download using ConvoKit [here](https://convokit.cornell.edu/documentation/movie.html).
-Additionally, [this](https://www.cs.cornell.edu/~cristian/Chameleons_in_imagined_conversations.html) link allows downloading the dataset directly.
+1. The dataset can be downloaded through ConvoKit using [this](https://convokit.cornell.edu/documentation/movie.html) link.
+Alternatively, it can be downloaded directly using [this](https://www.cs.cornell.edu/~cristian/Chameleons_in_imagined_conversations.html) link.
 If the dataset is taken down in the future, please feel free to reach out to me at ankanatwork@gmail.com if you would like to learn more about the data.
 However, I may not be able to share the dataset with you due to licensing restrictions.
 2. The project is a basic one in nature and is not currently being maintained.
 3. [Here](https://researchguy.in/text-generation-with-a-recurrent-neural-network-using-tensorflow/) is the blog post covering this work.